Lynwood Palmer: Technique

 Lynwood Palmer possessed a retentive visual memory for the appearance of a horse.
 Invariably he made sketches from life, out of doors, if possible.
 He worked quickly and quietly trying to capture the character of the horse.
 In 1927 he explained his work as follows:The secret of painting race-horses lies in quickness.
 Their movements are so alert, they are so full of nervous energy, that the artist has to have a hand like a streak of lightning to catch the pose while it lasts.

 His paintings of race horses, nearly all on commission, are oil-on-canvas.
 The background is usually non-specific and the horse is centre stage.
 Palmer's knowledge of the anatomy of a horse was based on practical knowledge but he had studied George Stubbs Anatomy of a Horse in detail according to one of his pupils.
 His use of colour was limited and he did not shirk applying colours directly to the canvas to produce the iridescent sheen which are a feature of his paintings.
 Palmer's figures are often one-dimensional.
 Algernon Talmage, an impressionist painter of the period, did some of the figures in these paintings.
 In 1925 Lynwood Palmer was painted by Talmage seated astride a carriage.
 The painting is in private hands.

 He primarily strove to make a true likeness of the horse against a harmonious background.
 He did not show any interest in wider fields staying firmly in the English tradition of racehorse artists: Harry Hall, John Frederick Herring Sr. and his son John Frederick Herring Jr. Once his style was established it did not change.

 His success as an artist was largely derived through his ability to infuse into his expert draughtsmanship his thorough and first-hand understanding of the characteristics of the animals he was painting.

 Personal life

 In 1895 whilst living in the United States he met and married Lydia Frohawk of Dereham, Norfolk, the daughter of a local landowner.
 Her brother was Frederick William Frohawk (1861–1946), an established zoological artist and lepidopterist.
 The marriage lasted until his death at Heston on 22 June 1941, his wife dying in 1942.
-Palmer's health had been affected by a serious injury when kicked by one of his equine subjects close to the heart, which affected him considerably in his later years.
+Palmer's health had declined following a serious injury when kicked by one of his equine subjects close to the heart, which affected him considerably in his later years.